Jump Street

 Jump Street is an American multimedia franchise that began in 1987.
 The franchise concerns the lives of the Jump Street program, an undercover police unit in which young-looking detectives infiltrate schools and similar settings attended by minors to investigate crimes.

 Television series

 21 Jump Street (1987–1991)

 21 Jump Street is an American police procedural crime drama television series that aired on Fox with a total of 103 episodes.

 Booker (1989–1990)

 Booker is an American crime drama series starring Richard Grieco that aired on Fox.
 The series is a spin-off of 21 Jump Street and the second installment of the 21 Jump Street franchise.

-Film
+Films

-Untitled third Jump Street sequel
+24 Jump Street (TBA)

 On June 24, 2024, Tatum stated that 23 Jump Street had "the best script I've ever read for a third movie," and that he "would love to do it with Jonah, and Jonah I know wants to do it."